Gerrit (software)

 Gerrit (/ˈɡɛrɪt/ GERR-it) is a free, web-based team code collaboration tool.
 Software developers in a team can review each other's modifications on their source code using a Web browser and approve or reject those changes.
 It integrates closely with Git, a distributed version control system.

 Gerrit is a fork of Rietveld, a code review tool for Subversion.
-Both are namesakes of Dutch designer Gerrit Rietveld.
+Both are named after Dutch designer Gerrit Rietveld.

 History

 Originally written in Python like Rietveld, it is now written in Java (Java EE Servlet) with SQL since version 2 and a custom-made Git-based database (NoteDb) since version 3.

 In versions 2.0–2.16 Gerrit used Google Web Toolkit for its browser-based front-end.
 After being developed and used in parallel with GWT for versions 2.14–2.16, a new Polymer web UI replaced the GWT UI in version 3.0.